Calvin Ridley turns heads in first Jaguars offseason workout

-Organized team activities (OTAs) started today for the Jacksonville Jaguars.
-Although OTAs are voluntary, only three veterans were not in attendance today: Evan Engram, Cam Robinson, and Josh Allen.
+Organized team activities (OTAs) have started for the Jacksonville Jaguars.
+Although OTAs are voluntary, only three veterans were not in attendance on Tuesday: Evan Engram, Cam Robinson, and Josh Allen.
 Coach Doug Pederson spoke on the impressive turnout:

 "We're building that foundation, every year is a different year." #DUUUVAL pic.twitter.com/xkIYJvjutk— Jacksonville Jaguars (@Jaguars) May 22, 2023